arnaldoaparicio/arnaldoaparicio.github.io/_drafts/2023-03-16-setting-up-java-in-gentoo.markdown

 # Setup

-This is documentation on installing Java onto my Gentoo linux machine.
+This is documentation on installing Java onto my Gentoo Linux machine.
 I will be going blind on this with nothing other than the documentation I'm reading.

 Something not many people may know about myself is that I took Java classes in college.
 Admittedly, as of the time I'm writing this, I haven't coded anything in Java since then.

-This isn't so much a guide or tutorial but just documenting the steps I had to take to install everything needed.
+This isn't so much a guide or tutorial but just documenting the process I had to take to install everything needed.

 ## Installing OpenJDK